joshdabosh/writeups/NeverLanCTF2020/index.md

 We navigate to `/u/ZestyFE` on Reddit, and find the flag in one of ZestyFE's comments.

 ### The Big Stage
+> One time we keynoted @saintcon...
+I think I remember hiding a flag in our pres

+We search up SaintCon keynotes and find that NeverLAN keynoted in 2018

+Unfortunately the SaintCon site is not 100% functional so we're stuck...

+Then we guses that keynoting a conference is pretty cool and they must have posted something to commemorate the event on [their Twitter](https://twitter.com/NeverLanCTF).

+They actually link us [their slides](https://twitter.com/NeverLanCTF/status/1044640438131388422)

+The flag is right next to a picture of Rick Astley :p

 ### The Link
+> NeverLAN's secret Track 2

+During the competition there were streams for music and the like.
+If we go under their music tab and select track #2 we see a YouTube video.

+Exploring the comments reveals a flag that someone commented.

 ### Thats just Phreaky
+> The first of many stories that have been told.
+01 September 2017 | 14:01

+We Google for `01 September 2017 | 14:01 phreak`.

+We find the first [Darknet Diaries episode](https://darknetdiaries.com/episode/1/).

+By some stroke of pure geniosity we right click to view the source code of the site and the flag is at the bottom.

 ## Web
 ### Cookie Monster